 The Watcher: I see the crews of other cartoons sitting in a deli, complaining about MAD like a bunch of sissies!

 Captain America: Ha!
 They'll be sorry, because MAD probably wins an Emmy in the future, right?

 The Watcher: You'd better get back to your friends.

-For that matter, when (amongst other "every day" objects), he uses "some Pokémon", pulling out Zekrom and Reshiram, to block the birds.
+- For that matter, when (amongst other "every day" objects), he uses "these Pokémon", pulling out Zekrom and Reshiram, to block the birds.

 Grenade Bird: You know that was your own temple you destroyed, right?

 - Everyone gasping at the sight of pre-transformation Steve Rogers, until one of them reveals that it's actually Gollum.
 Then the real Steve Rogers comes in, and scares everyone just as strongly.

 Steve: (hissing) My precious...(normal voice)...desires to join the Army!

 - Peggy calling Steve's USO Captain America costume the most ridiculous outfit she ever saw, only to find Lady Gaga as Captain America and Steve wearing a suit made of raw meat.

 - Red Skull commenting on the fact Captain America and Bucky seem unimpressed at his owning a mask that looks like a real human face.